 It’s a reflection of someone whose self-esteem, self-respect, and self-worth were essentially non-existent just a short time ago, who is now learning to love himself and feeling proud and grateful for the person he is becoming.

-It’s a reflection of regrowth, of a new chapter, of learning to surrender while reclaiming what was lost or taken in this life.
+It’s a reflection of regrowth, of a new chapter, of learning to surrender while reclaiming what was lost or taken from me in this life.

-Finally, it’s a reflection of someone who is adventuring towards peace and freedom.
+Finally, it’s a reflection of someone who is adventuring towards peace and freedom in this life.
 Someone who has grown wiser, more experienced, more loving and somehow, less bitter and angry.

 For the first time in my life, it’s a reflection of me at my closest to my best self.
 Now suddenly, I find gratitude and joy in my heart.